Literacy: What's the Latest Research?

 teacher reading to students in the library

-Supporting our Most Vulnerable Leaners
+Supporting our Most Vulnerable Learners

 Although we have an abundance of foundational research on how people learn to read, that research is often not implemented.
 As a result, classroom practice in the United States does not always align with evidence-based best practices in literacy education.